How Sustainable Are Your Hotel Compendiums?

 No properties that provide these tablets allow them to be used outside of the guest rooms, for the purpose of reducing theft and damage, theoretically turning them into a resource that caters to very few use cases.

 These devices, including the one you are reading this blog post on, is typically made up of any number of or all of these resources and variants of them:

 Many of these resources are becoming harder to source, resulting in businesses like Apple aiming to create a closed loop for minerals to then manufacture future devices.

 These hotel tablets are also yet another device to always keep charged, with batteries being on average 2-3x larger than the average flagship smartphone available today.

 The Sustainable Alternative

-With over 3.7 billion smartphones and tablets used regularly worldwide, we had to ask ourselves "why not use the guests own devices?"
+With now over 5 billion smartphones and tablets used regularly worldwide, we originally asked ourselves "why not use the guests own devices?"

 Our own smartphones serve multiple purposes, hence the smart name.
 They let us make phone calls, do instant messaging, social media, streaming video, play games, take photos and so much more.
 Anyone can literally download an app from the App Store or plug in an accessory into their smartphone and/or tablet to increase its functionality, especially well after the initial purchase.

 It was with this understanding, we ventured to create a sustainable guest digital compendium called Hinfo.